Intro

 Welcoming the Village to Their New Online Home

-The rest of the Village Board loved how professional the new website looked, one stating that it looked "spiffy".
+The rest of the Village Board loved how professional the new website looked, the village mayor saying that it looked "spiffy".

 Welcoming the Village of to Their New Online Home